-The answer to this question depends on the apps you are using, and where the content will be published.
+The answer to this question depends on which phones you’re using, which apps you have access to, where the content will be published, and your newsroom budget.

 For video that is being published on social platforms like Facebook and Twitter, you can usually upload directly from your video editing app.
 However it is best practice to save the video to your Camera Roll first, so that you have a high quality version to re-edit for other social platforms and your website.

 If your video is going on your website, talk to your online editor about the resolution and aspect ratio they need for your video to display properly, and make sure the app you’re using exports videos at those settings.
 Other than that, you should be able to do all your production on the phone.

 If you need to add branded captions and titles to a video for TV, your entire workflow can remain in the phone if you are on iOS.
 You can film in a professional app like Filmic Pro, and edit in LumaFusion – including exporting square and vertical versions for social media, as well as a landscape version for TV.